Medicinal Garden

 Papaver Orientale36

-Use: Used as a mild sedative and muscle relaxer.
-Can help with insomnia, anxiety and stress.
-Treats respiratory discomforts, throat infections, coughing and asthma.
+Use: Oriental Poppy is used as a mild sedative and muscle relaxer, which can help with insomnia, anxiety and stress.
+It also treats respiratory discomforts, throat infections, coughing and asthma.

 Preparation: Medicinal Parts- flowers/seeds.
 The petals of the flowers are dried and made into tea.